-A healthy approach to management of gum disease in Richmond, VAAt the outset, gum disease may seem like a minor annoyance, yet it can have grave health consequences.
+A healthy approach to management of gum disease in Glen Allen, VAAt the outset, gum disease may seem like a minor annoyance, yet it can have grave health consequences.
 A holistic program focused on prevention, early detection, and effective treatment may save your smile and your health.
-That is the approach Dr. Oliva Hart employs at Richmond Family Dentistry in Richmond, VA.
+That is the approach Dr. Oliva Hart employs at Richmond Family Dentistry in Glen Allen, VA.

 Do you have gum disease?Gum disease occurs when certain strains of bacteria overpopulate in the mouth, producing excretions that irritate gum tissue.
 As pathogens move deeper, they attack ligaments and bone that support teeth – a condition called periodontal disease.
 Without gum disease treatment, your teeth loosen and require extraction, or fall out.